2vitor/FuncUtil/README.md

-# discordBotUtilities
+# funcUtil

-Various functions that can be used in discord bots
+Various util functions

 Contributing:
 - You can contribute by **translating/creating functions** into other **programming languages**
 - Structure:
-lang/wrapper/example.lang
+lang/example.lang